Cahill, A's fall 6-4 to Twins, take 2nd straight loss | New Country 923

+“It’s the hardest thing to do in any sport, come into a baseball game and pinch hit cold off the rack,” said Garver, who’d never before faced Cahill.

+Even still, Garver gave the Twins a 4-2 lead with his big hit after catcher Bobby Wilson sprained his right ankle backing up first base in the top of the inning.

-The A’s, who lost to last-place Texas on Wednesday, dropped 1½ games behind AL West-leading Houston.
-They’re four games ahead of Seattle for the second wild card.
+The A’s haven’t been cold all summer, so they’ll face a mild test in trying to recover.
+Having lost Wednesday afternoon to last-place Texas, Oakland dropped 1½ games behind AL West-leading Houston.
+The A’s are four games ahead of Seattle for the second wild card.

-Joe Mauer singled in the fourth to tie Rod Carew for second on the club’s career hits list, driving in Minnesota’s fifth run against Cahill (5-3).
-The right-hander took his first defeat since May 16, and the A’s lost with him on the mound for the first time since June 2.
-Cahill’s four-game winning streak ended, his longest since 2013 when he was with Arizona.

-Khris Davis moved into the major league lead with his 39th home run, a no-doubt drive to start the second inning against Twins starter Kohl Stewart, who was removed with two outs in the fifth.
-Stewart threw two wild pitches that contributed to A’s runs, one in the fifth that allowed Matt Chapman to chug home.
+“They don’t really worry about what happened the day before,” Athletics manager Bob Melvin said.
+“We’ve been on a nice little roll.
+When they take the field, no matter who we’re playing or who we’re starting, they feel like we’re going to win.”

 The A’s are 42-16 since June 16.
 Their only other losing streak since the turnaround began that day was a three-game sweep by Colorado from July 27-29.